dalen/puppet-puppetdbquery/README.md

 Usage
 ======

-To get a list of the supported subcommands for the query face, run:
+To get a list of the supported subcommands for the puppetdbquery face, run:

-     $ puppet help query
+     $ puppet help puppetdbquery

 You can run `puppet help` on the returned subcommands

-    $ puppet help query nodes
+    $ puppet help puppetdbquery nodes
-    $ puppet help query facts
+    $ puppet help puppetdbquery facts

 CLI
 ---